wrought/blog/source/_posts/wndw-and-pandoc-conversions.md

     * This version is actually really clean, *except* the math and tables, which need to be reformatted.
 * Used Pandoc again to generate a MediaWiki format based on the MarkDown format \([.wiki](https://github.com/wrought/wireless-networking-in-the-developing-world/wndw.wiki)\).
     * Then, I posted the MediaWiki version [on WikiSource](https://en.wikisource.org/wiki/Wireless_Networking_in_the_Developing_World), along with a PDF [on Wikimedia Commons](https://commons.wikimedia.org/wiki/File:).
+    * The MediaWiki version still needs math and images to be added and uploaded respectively.

 ## @TODO

-There's a stack of issues on github to handle all the opportunities and tasks.
+There's [a stack of issues on github](https://github.com/wrought/wireless-networking-in-the-developing-world/issues) to handle all the opportunities and tasks associated with converting and sharing this document far and wide!